 In this section, we’re going to see how Strayer University stacks up against the competition based on two different tangibles: price and academics.

 However, while these are arguably two very important aspects, keep in mind that the right online university for you probably isn’t going to be based on these factors alone.
 Instead, your preferences will weigh heavily, which is obviously something we can’t address here.

 Strayer University’s Tuition Costs

-In the pricing section above, we already talked about how Strayer can be quite a bit less expensive than a couple other online universities, such as Kaplan, DeVry, and University of Phoenix.
+In the pricing section above, we already talked about how Strayer can be quite a bit less expensive than a couple of other online universities, such as DeVry and University of Phoenix.
 What about other popular options?

 Western Governors charges students $3,000 per six months, Grand Canyon University $350 to $465 per credit hour for online undergraduate degrees, $340 per credit hour for Liberty University full-time students, and $700 to $1,100 per credit hour at Drexel University.

 From a loan default perspective (which is an indicator of how well students can afford the University’s education programs), CollegeFactual.com reports that the average 4-year Strayer student graduates with $35,728 in loan debt, while about 11.6% of students defaulted on their loans in 2013.
 Both of these figures are much lower than behemoths like University of Phoenix.